ssd-tutorials/cross-fade-images/README.md

-# cross-fade-images
+# Cross fade image slideshow with Previous and Next buttons
-Exercise files for the course Cross fade image slideshow with Previous and Next buttons
+Exercise files for the course **Cross fade image slideshow with Previous and Next buttons**